jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

   ]
 }
  ```
-0. <a name="SampleUtterances"> Specify Sample Utterances</a>
+0. <a name="SampleUtterances"> Specify Sample Utterances</a>, replacing "Name" with your name.
+For example, from:

  ```
 CallIntent call {Name|Control}
  ```

-4. Replace "Name" with your name.
-For example:
+to:

  ```
 CallIntent call {Wilson|Control}